Keto Strawberry Mug Cake

 This is an almond flour mug cake recipe.
 You can’t replace the almond flour with the same amount of coconut flour, or the cake would be dry.

-It is pretty easy to make a low-carb mug cake recipe as long as you follow the few basics steps below.
+It is pretty easy to make a low-carb mug cake recipe as long as you follow the few basic steps below.

 That might be obvious to some, but not all ramekins are microwave safe!
 So first, check that you can put your mug or ramekin in a microwave.